sysfce2/godot-docs/classes/class_basematerial3d.rst

 - :ref:`BillboardMode<enum_BaseMaterial3D_BillboardMode>` **get_billboard_mode**\ (\ )

 Controls how the object faces the camera.
 See :ref:`BillboardMode<enum_BaseMaterial3D_BillboardMode>`.

-\ **Note:** When billboarding is enabled and the material also casts shadows, billboards will face **the** camera in the scene when rendering shadows.
-In scenes with multiple cameras, the intended shadow cannot be determined and this will result in undefined behavior.
-See `GitHub Pull Request #72638 <https://github.com/godotengine/godot/pull/72638>`__ for details.

 \ **Note:** Billboard mode is not suitable for VR because the left-right vector of the camera is not horizontal when the screen is attached to your head instead of on the table.
 See `GitHub issue #41567 <https://github.com/godotengine/godot/issues/41567>`__ for details.